American Express Concierge

 And their reply:

 Once again, thanks for using American Express Concierge.
 I was able contact Brad Noe Volkswagen in Tulsa.
 Unfortunately, they are unable to schedule a tune-up and oil change on Saturday.
 They are fully committed and the first available appointment would be Monday or Tuesday.
-I realize you will be out of town by this time, so I did look for other VW dealers in the area.
+I realize you will be out-of-town by this time, so I did look for other VW dealers in the area.
 These would be located quite a distance away in Lawton or Oklahoma City.
 I do apologize for the inconvenience and would be more than happy to research reputable mechanics in Tulsa at your request.
 Concierge is available by phone or email, if I can provide any additional conveniences.
 I hope you have a wonderful weekend in Tulsa.

 This isn’t necessarily their fault, but it underscores the need to be very clear when explaining exactly what you want.
 It is entirely possible that the service was booked up when I sent my first request.
 I might have had better luck calling the service instead of emailing.
 AmEx kind of implies that the Circles concierge will be able to do things that you can’t do on your own (like get you reservations at fully booked restaurants), but I’m guessing that isn’t the case–unless they have some type of prior arrangement with the business.